PlanitarInc/docker-image-fluentd/README.md

-The container runs `fluentd` configured to accept docker logs on `5141/udp` port.
+The container runs `fluentd` configured read docker logs from `/tmp/lib/docker/containers` directory.
+Configure `fluentd` config to accept docker logs streamed by logspout on `5141/udp` port.

 Each docker log line is expected to be a JSON object structured as follows:
  - `name`: container name
  - `id`: container id